Edgar Tallado

 Edgardo "Egay" Tallado (born July 9, 1963) is a Filipino politician from the province of Camarines Norte in the Philippines.
-He previously serves as a Governor of Camarines Norte from 2010 to 2022.
-He was first elected as governor of the province in 2010 and was re-elected in 2013 as his second term, third term in 2016 and last term in 2019.
+He previously served as a Governor of Camarines Norte from 2010 to 2022.

+He ran for governor in 2007 and lost, but the result was overturned in his favor in 2010 via an election recount.
+He was elected as governor in May of that same year and was re-elected in 2013 as his second term, third term in 2016 and last term in 2019.

 Career

 On June 15, 2015, Liberal Party removed Tallado after he was found “guilty of committing grossly immoral conduct.”

 In October 2015, Tallado was dismissed by the Ombudsman of the Philippines.